-NOTE.
-Even minor contamination (for example, hydrocarbons, dust, metal particles or chips) of an oxygen compatible lubricant can significantly reduce the ignition resistance of the lubricant.
-For more information see the BAM test reports published in "List of non-metallic materials M034-1" [10].
+NOTE-Even minor contamination of an oxygen compatible lubricant (for example, hydrocarbons, dust, metal particles, or chips) can significantly reduce the ignition resistance of the lubricant.

 Gearboxes typically have hydrocarbon grease as the lubricant.
-Design features shall ensure that oxygen leakage cannot come into contact with hydrocarbon lubricants and that hydrocarbon lubricants cannot migrate into the oxygen wetted area (for example, from gearbox or threads of bolts of valve flanges).
+Design features shall ensure that oxygen leakage cannot come into contact with hydrocarbon lubricants and that hydrocarbon lubricants cannot migrate into the oxygen wetted area.
 When this cannot be ensured, tested oxygen compatible lubricants shall be used.